 - If none of the above-mentioned methods worked, try a different ingredient or consult a doctor.

 Have you tried using rubbing alcohol for treating poison oak rash?
+Check out these articles to get more information on other great natural home remedies for treating poison oak using a banana peel, vinegar, and oatmeal.
 Feel free to share your experience and suggestions in the comments section below.